EstherOA/JavaExam/README.md

 <table>
   <tr>
     <td>
-      Simple java application for tracking transactions on a bank account.
+      Simple java application for tracking transactions on a trading account with mock Products, Exchanges and custom exceptions
     </td>
   </tr>
 </table>